John Backus

 The IEEE awarded Backus the W. W. McDowell Award in 1967 for the development of FORTRAN.
-He received the National Medal of Science in 1975 and the 1977 Turing Award" for profound, influential, and lasting contributions to the design of practical high-level programming systems, notably through his work on FORTRAN, and for publication of formal procedures for the specification of programming languages".
+He received the National Medal of Science in 1975 and the 1977 Turing Award "for profound, influential, and lasting contributions to the design of practical high-level programming systems, notably through his work on FORTRAN, and for publication of formal procedures for the specification of programming languages".

-He retired in 1991 and died at his home in Ashland, Oregon on March 17, 2007.
+John Backus retired in 1991.
+He died at his home in Ashland, Oregon on March 17, 2007.

 Early life

 Backus was born in Philadelphia and grew up in nearby Wilmington, Delaware.
 He studied at The Hill School in Pottstown, Pennsylvania, but he was apparently not a diligent student.
 He entered college at the University of Virginia to study chemistry, but struggled with his classes there, and he was expelled after less than a year for poor attendance.
 He was subsequently conscripted into the U.S. Army during World War II, and eventually came to hold the rank of corporal, being put in command of an anti-aircraft battery stationed at Fort Stewart, Georgia.

 After receiving high scores on a military aptitude test, the Army sent him to study engineering at the University of Pittsburgh.
 He later transferred to a pre-medical program at Haverford College.
 During an internship at a hospital, he was diagnosed with a cranial bone tumor, which was successfully removed, and a plate was installed in his head.
 He then moved to the Flower and Fifth Avenue Medical School for medical school, but found it uninteresting and dropped out after nine months.
 He soon underwent a second operation to replace the metal plate in his head with one of his own design, and received an honorable medical discharge from the U.S. Army in 1946.